developer-ashok/laravel-ai-error-handler/README.md

 ### Available Models

-You can configure different Perplexity AI models by setting the `AI_ERROR_HANDLER_MODEL` environment variable:
+You can configure any Perplexity AI model by setting the `AI_ERROR_HANDLER_MODEL` environment variable.
+The default is `llama-3.1-sonar-large-128k-online`.

+**Popular Models:**
-- **sonar** (default): `llama-3.1-sonar-large-128k-online` - Balanced performance and accuracy
+- `llama-3.1-sonar-large-128k-online` (default) - Balanced performance and accuracy
-- **sonar-small**: `llama-3.1-sonar-small-128k-online` - Faster responses, lower cost
+- `llama-3.1-sonar-small-128k-online` - Faster responses, lower cost
-- **sonar-huge**: `llama-3.1-sonar-huge-128k-online` - Maximum accuracy and detail
+- `llama-3.1-sonar-huge-128k-online` - Maximum accuracy and detail

-You can also use the full Perplexity model name directly if you want to use a different model.
+Simply set the full model name in your `.env` file.

 ## Usage